Battery backup vs. generator: which one earns its keep?

 Generators need regular testing, oil changes, and refueling to stay reliable.
 Fuel deliveries can be delayed during major storms, and operating costs add up over time.
 They’re also noisy and produce exhaust, so placement outdoors and away from windows is essential.

 Generators do not integrate directly with solar panels or battery systems without specialized equipment, and they cannot be powered or recharged by solar energy.
+And unlike a battery, they earn nothing during the other 99% of the time.

 Finding your ideal backup power solution

 The best backup system for your home depends on your habits, your budget, and how your local power grid performs.
-A few simple questions can help you find the right fit.

 1. How often do you lose power?